The Complete Guide to Getting a Modular Home Loan in 2025

 Benefits of Modular Homes

-• Cost-effective (10–15% cheaper): Streamlined production cuts waste and costs.
+• Cost-effective (10–20% cheaper in some areas): Streamlined production can reduce waste and costs.

 • Customizable designs: Choose floor plans and finishes that match your style.